Boost your GPA and Stand Out to Colleges with a Weighted GPA

 Wisconsin high school students are eligible for FREE online AP classes

-Students in any Wisconsin school district have the option of enrolling at eAchieve Academy.
+Students in any Wisconsin public school district have the option of enrolling at eAchieve Academy.
 You can even stay at your current school and take advantage of our free online AP courses to boost your GPA.